Alluxio/alluxio/docs/en/Running-HBase-on-Alluxio.md

 ![HBaseRootDirectory]({{site.data.img.screenshot_start_hbase_webui}})

-and visit Alluxio Web UI at 'http://<hostname>:19999', click "Browse" and you can see the files HBase stores on Alluxio, incuding data and WALs:
+and visit Alluxio Web UI at `http://<hostname>:19999`, click `Browse` and you can see the files HBase stores on Alluxio, including data and WALs:

 ![HBaseRootDirectoryOnAlluxio]({{site.data.img.screenshot_start_hbase_alluxio_webui}})

 # HBase shell examples

-create a text file 'simple_test.txt' and write these commands into it:
+create a text file `simple_test.txt` and write these commands into it:

 ```
 create 'test', 'cf'